PrabakarTS/EDA-LendingClubCaseStudy/README.md

 # Inference and Conclusions
--Most of loan has sanctioned without proper verifying the income -Most loans which sanctioned from May 2011 to Dec 2011 is "Charged Off" -Employee has 10 years of experience, taking more loan.
+- Most of loan has sanctioned without proper verifying the income
+- Most loans which sanctioned from May 2011 to Dec 2011 is "Charged Off"
+- Employee has 10 years of experience, taking more loan.
--Most of loan charged off which term is 60month compared to 36 months -CA,NY TX, FL are the states where loans given are more
+- Most of loan charged off which term is 60month compared to 36 months
+- CA,NY TX, FL are the states where loans given are more

 # Technologies Used